Skip to main content

 this.onAfterUpdate.reset();

-// Use the disposer tool to easily dispose THREE.js objects
+// Use the disposer component to easily dispose THREE.js objects

 disposer.destroy(this.someMesh);